gchure/phd/src/chapter_07/section_03_DNA_epRA_inference.md

 unlikely that any given mutation in the DNA binding domain will result in an affinity greater than that of biotin to streptavidin ($1\,
 \mathrm{fM} \approx -35\, \mathrm{k_BT}$, BNID 107139 [@milo2010]), one
 of the strongest known non-covalent bonds.
-Similarly, it's unlikely that a given mutation will result in a large, positive binding energy, indicating non-specific binding is preferable to specific binding ($\sim 1$ to $10\,\mathrm{k_BT}$).
-While it is unlikely for the DNA binding energy to exceed these bounds, it's not impossible, meaning we should not impose these limits as hard boundaries.
+Similarly, it is unlikely that a given mutation will result in a large, positive binding energy, indicating that non-specific binding is preferable to specific binding ($\sim 1$ to $10\,\mathrm{k_BT}$).
+While it is unlikely for the DNA binding energy to exceed these bounds, it is not impossible, meaning we should not impose these limits as hard boundaries.
 Rather, we can define a weakly informative prior as a normal distribution with a mean and standard deviation as the average of these bounds,